stageor/Financial_KPI_Dashboard/README.md

 ## Overview

-This project delivers an end-to-end financial KPI dashboard built in MS Excel to track business performance across revenue, expenses, and operational efficiency.
+This project involves building an end-to-end financial KPI dashboard in MS Excel to monitor business performance across revenue, expenses, and operational efficiency.

-It is structured for executive decision-making, allowing quick comparison of Actual vs Budget, clear trend analysis, and direct visibility into cost variances across business units.
+It is designed for executive decision-making, enabling quick comparisons between actuals and budget, clear trend analysis, and direct visibility into cost variances across business units.

 ---